as0004420/mmipu-lab-16-17/trunk/AS0004601/lab2/Report.md

 >
 >![Wrong parameters](https://github.com/Blckwtrs/mmipu-lab-16-17/blob/master/trunk/AS0004601/lab2/img/wrong.PNG)
 ### Conclusion:
 According to  graphs, we can see the difference between system with correct  parameters and system with wrong values.
-Correct one goes to the neccessary valye and keeps and incorrect system has
+Correct one goes to the neccessary value and keeps and incorrect system has wawe-like form and it doesn't go to the neccessary value.